Julij Taŭbin: Biography

 Julij Taŭbin was born on September 15, 1911, in Ostrogozhsk.
 In 1921 he moved with his parents to Mscisłaŭ.
 Until 1928 he studied at the local school.
 From 1928 to 1931 he studied at the local Pedagogical College and from 1931 to 1933 at the Pedagogical University in Minsk.
 At this time, Taŭbin became a member of the Belarusian Association of Proletarian Writers and the informal literary group TAVIZ, abbreviation of Tavarystva Amataraw Vypic' i Zakusic' (English: Society of those who Like to Drink Alcohol and Eat Snacks Afterwards).

 Taŭbin was arrested on February 25, 1933.
 On August 10, 1933 he was sentenced to two years of exile in the Ural region.
 During the exile he lived in Tyumen.
 According to one of the poet's contemporaries, the reason for the first arrest was a letter from the poet’s aunt who allegedly moved from Poland to America.
 On November 4, 1936 Taŭbin was arrested once again and transferred to Minsk.
-On October 29, 1937 The Military Collegium of the Supreme Court of the Soviet Union sentenced him to capital punishment.
+On October 29, 1937 The Military Collegium of the Supreme Court of the Soviet Union sentenced him to the capital punishment.
 On the night of October 29, 1937 Taŭbin and 25 other Belarusian writers were executed in the courtyard of an NKVD prison.
 He was politically rehabilitated in the first case on August 24, 1956, and in the second case on July 29, 1957.